memgraph/documentation/pages/data-migration/migrate-from-rdbms.md

 LINES TERMINATED BY '\r\n';
 ```

-In the first line we defined the headings, and then selected fields from a table
+In the first line, we defined the headings, and then selected fields from a table
 that will be exported to a specified field.
 We also defined the comma sign as a
-fields terminator and lines will be terminated by `\r\n`.
+field terminator, and lines will be terminated by `\r\n`.

 **Exported CSV files**